isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2024 Sec 1 Zoom Webinar and E Registration.md

 # 2024 SEC 1 ZOOM WEBINAR AND E-REGISTRATION

-To welcome our Secondary 1 Marists of 2024 and their parents to the school, we will be holding a webinar on **, XX December 2023** (Date to be confirmed after S1 Posting Result Release).
+To welcome our Secondary 1 Marists of 2024 and their parents to the school, we will be holding a webinar on **Thursday, 21 December 2023**.
 During this webinar, we will share important information about the school, the programmes that Marists will go through, the Secondary One Orientation Programme, and other administrative matters.
 This webinar will be part 1 of a series of talks that we will hold for the parents of Secondary One Marists.&nbsp;

 The e-registration form will be made available **during the webinar** and subsequently available through **Parent's Gateway after the briefing.**

-Posted students/parents of posted students, please register for the online zoom webinar using the following link (to be updated after the S1 Posting Result Release) by , XX December 2023, 3 pm.
+Posted students/parents of posted students, please register for the online zoom webinar using the following link [https://go.gov.sg/mshs-s1reg-webinar](https://go.gov.sg/mshs-s1reg-webinar) by **Wednesday , 20 December 2023, 3 pm**.
 The school will email the webinar access link and password to your registered email upon registration.

-**Programme for the Webinar on , XX December 2023:**
+**Webinar Programme**

 <table>
 <thead>
   <tr>
     <td>8.45am - 9.00am</td>
-    <td>Parents to join the webinar</td>
+    <td>Parents/Guardians to join the webinar</td>
   </tr>
 </thead>
 <tbody>